 - Bethlehem Ambulance Association: Technology Purchase- $1,500 to purchase a computer that will increase capacity for training and compliance for ambulance staff.

-- City of Waterbury Department of Public Health: Evzio Auto-Injector Naloxone HCI Injection Kits- $22,000 to purchase 100 Evzio Auto-injector naloxone HCI injection kits for use by emergency responders in the City of Waterbury.
+- City of Waterbury Department of Public Health: Evzio Auto-Injector Naloxone HCI Injection Kits- two grants totaling $22,000 to purchase 100 Evzio Auto-injector naloxone HCI injection kits for use by emergency responders in the City of Waterbury.

 - Danbury Hospital: COVID-19 Relief at New Milford Hospital- $5,000 to help offset costs associated with obtaining supplies and equipment, including needed personal protective equipment (PPE) for frontline healthcare providers to keep them healthy and safe as they care for patients; increased staffing; and increased costs to clean and sanitize overflow units on the Hospital’s second floor.

 - Human Resources Development Agency: Increased Medical and Basic Needs Transportation– $3,198 to support the hiring of a part-time driver to extend the hours of transportation in the morning to Naugatuck seniors who need to shop and pick up medication during designated times.